-What is NPD?
+What is Narcissistic Personality Disorder?

-- the indifference to or inability to understand other people’s feelings,
+- The indifference to or inability to understand other people’s feelings.

-- an inflated sense of self-importance,
+- An inflated sense of self-importance.

-- These people often obsess over their appearance and success,
+- Obsession over their appearance and success.

-- lack empathy,
+- A lack of empathy.

-- and take advantage of others.
+- Taking advantage of others.

 Narcissism Is A Spectrum

 “People with full-blown narcissistic personality disorder don’t seek help.
 They’re not introspective or in touch with their own feelings, and they blame everyone else.
 They are difficult to treat, and they don’t seek treatment.
 If they do, it’s only to tell you how often everyone else is wrong.”

 Will They Seek Revenge?

 “[I]f you leave the narcissist, they never get over it.
 They seek revenge, and the court system is an incredibly great platform for a narcissist.
 That’s where they can just continue the battle with the partner and continue to seek revenge, and that’s what happens.”

 Child custody, finances, division of property, and more; divorce provides numerous avenues for narcissists to lash out for the perceived wrong they’ve been done.

-Your spouse may employ any one of these in an attempt to hurt you.
+Your spouse may utilize any one of these in an attempt to hurt you.
 Having plans to deal with these issues in mind when you prepare to divorce a narcissist will be beneficial.

-At first, they may come across charming and personable.
-Seeing someone’s true nature becomes difficult if they intentionally obscure it, but in most cases, you’ll see red flags.
+At first, they often come across charming and personable.
+Seeing someone’s true nature becomes difficult if they intentionally obscure it, but in most cases, you’ll encounter red flags.